 Report vehicle cloning

 Victims usually do not realise their vehicles have been cloned until fines start arriving in the post, typically for speeding tickets, parking fines, bus-gate or bus-lane penalties, or congestion charges.

-• parking charge notice (PCN) from a council relating to a parking, bus-lane or bus-gate fine
+- Penalty Charge Notice (PCN) from a council relating to a parking, bus lane or bus gate fine

-• notice of intended prosecution (NIP) from the police for speeding or another offence
+- Notice of Intended Prosecution (NIP) from the police for speeding or another road-related offence

-In order to make a report, you will need to provide evidence that proves that your vehicle has been cloned:
+We will also need evidence that proves your vehicle has been cloned, which could include:

-• photographic evidence clearly showing that the vehicle on the PCN or fine is different from yours (for example, it is a different make, model, or colour, or it has distinctive modifications, such as spoilers or stickers), or
+- Photographic evidence clearly showing the vehicle on the PCN or fine is different from yours.
+For example, it is a different make, model, or colour, or it has distinctive modifications, such as spoilers or stickers.

-You will need to upload images of your vehicle along with the evidence.
-Please note that if the evidence provided is not substantial, your report will not be actioned.
 We can only accept reports of vehicle cloning where the evidence shows the cloned vehicle is located in the Avon and Somerset force area.
+You can use Police.uk’s find a police force service to check which force is responsible for a particular location.

+Report vehicle cloning